elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 description: "Identifying mechanisms that enable the use of open data could be key to achieving government accountability and transparency."
 ---

+In today's world, transparency and public right to government information are starting to be seen as "essential to democratic participation, public trust in government, and prevention of corruption" [[^3]].
+This has not only led to a significant rise in efforts to improve openness in government actions throughout the world, but also given birth to a movemenet we now know as the "open data revolution".

-Following the launch of Data.gov - the US government portal that provides machine readable government datasets to its citizens - efforts to make government data accessible to the public seem to have burgeoned all over the world.
-According to Simon Rogers [[^1]], data journalist at The Guardian:
+Following the launch of Data.gov - the US government portal that provides machine readable government datasets to its citizens - countless initiatives have mushroomed all across the world.
+Simon Rogers [[^3]], data journalist at The Guardian believes the launch was successful in "setting a principle".
+He says:

 <blockquote class="quote-custom">
 <p>